In Cauda Venenum

 In Cauda Venenum (Latin for "Poison in the tail") is the thirteenth studio album by Swedish progressive metal band Opeth, released on 27 September 2019 through Moderbolaget and Nuclear Blast.
 It was released in two versions: a Swedish-language version and an English-language version.
 The band toured in support of the album throughout 2019 and into 2020.
 At 67 minutes and 57 seconds, it is the band's longest studio album.
 It is also the band's last album to feature drummer Martin Axenrot before his departure in 2021.

 Critical reception

+At Metacritic, which assigns a normalized rating out of 100 using reviews from mainstream critics.
+The album received an average score of 85, based on 10 reviews, which indicates "universal acclaim".
 The album received a score of 10 out of 10 from Wall of Sound, who stated it was "the best album the band has ever created in their prog era".
 Loudwire named it one of the 50 best metal albums of 2019.